Stetson Bennett: 2021

-Bennett began the season as the backup to JT Daniels.
+Bennett began his 5th-year senior season as the backup to JT Daniels.
 He made his first appearance and first start of the 2021 season against the UAB Blazers after Daniels went down with an oblique injury.
 In that game, Bennett tied the record for most touchdowns in a game by a Georgia quarterback, with five.
 Bennett was trusted with the starting job for the rest of the season, and he led the Bulldogs to a 12–0 record.
 He finished the season with 29 touchdowns and seven interceptions.

 On December 4, 2021, Bennett threw for three touchdowns and two interceptions in the 41–24 loss in the SEC Championship Game against the Alabama Crimson Tide.
 He was criticized for the loss, leading many to believe that JT Daniels should get the start against Michigan in the Orange Bowl.
 Bennett remained the starter and helped lead the Bulldogs to a victory over Michigan.
 In the 34–11 victory, Bennett passed for 313 yards and three touchdowns.
 Bennett led the Bulldogs to a victory in the 2022 College Football Playoff National Championship game in a rematch against Alabama to give Georgia their first national title since 1980.
 Bennett passed for 224 yards and two touchdowns in the 33–18 victory.

 2022

 On January 20, 2022, just ten days after winning the National Championship and amid speculation that he would transfer, Bennett announced his return to Georgia.
 In the preseason, Adam Rittenberg named Bennett a Heisman Trophy candidate.

-Bennett entered the season as the starter, and in the season opener against Oregon, he threw for a then career-high 368 yards while throwing and rushing for three total touchdowns in a 49–3 rout.After his performance, he was named the Walter Camp National Player of the Week and the Manning Award Quarterback of the Week.
+Bennett entered his 6th-year senior season as the starter, and in the season opener against Oregon, he threw for a then career-high 368 yards while throwing and rushing for three total touchdowns in a 49–3 rout.
+After his performance, he was named the Walter Camp National Player of the Week and the Manning Award Quarterback of the Week.
 The following week, Bennett threw for 300 yards, before being replaced in the third-quarter by backup Carson Beck, in a 33–0 victory.